AFM-SPM/TopoStats/INSTALL.md

 # Installing TopoStats

+**NB** - The package is currently undergoing heavy revision and these installation instructions apply to installing and workin on the the `dev` branch.

 Currently TopoStats should be installed from the git repository, ideally under a [Python Virtual Environment](https://realpython.com/python-virtual-environments-a-primer/) (e.g. [Miniconda](https://docs.conda.io/en/latest/miniconda.html)).

-**NB** - The package is currently undergoing heavy revision and this applies to the `dev` branch, the following will install this branch.

 ``` bash